Recursion: Time & Space Complexity Analysis - 1

 One fundamental difference that I'd like to point out before moving forward is that time, once gone, doesn't come back.
 But if you delete that large "video" that has been taking up 5 GB, the space does come back for you to be able to use it. #LifeLessons

-Coming to recursion, what I mean to say is whatever time is used up by any of the recursive calls, it adds up when calculating the overall time complexity.
+Coming to recursion, what I mean to say is whatever time is used up by any of the recursive calls, adds up when calculating the overall time complexity.

 But when it comes to space, that's not always the case.
 Only the space taken by the recursive calls that are piled up in the system gets added up.
-For e.g. in the above case, the space taken by the recursive call [l=0, r=1] gets freed up as soon as it returns the appropriate answer to [l=0, r=3], so the space taken by [l=0, r=1] and [l=2 | r=3] doesn't get added up, because the recursive call [l=0 | r=1] had already freed up the required space, even before the recursive call [l=2 | r=3] was made.
+E.g. in the above case, the space taken by the recursive call [l=0, r=1] gets freed up as soon as it returns the appropriate answer to [l=0, r=3], so the space taken by [l=0, r=1] and [l=2 | r=3] doesn't get added up, because the recursive call [l=0 | r=1] had already freed up the required space, even before the recursive call [l=2 | r=3] was made.

 Understanding the crux

-If we think from first principle, we'll be able to identify that the overall time taken by a recursive function will simply be equal to the time taken by all the recursive calls combined.
+If we think from the first principle, we'll be able to identify that the overall time taken by a recursive function will simply be equal to the time taken by all the recursive calls combined.

-However, in the case of space, over all the root-to-leaf paths, whichever takes most space in total will be what will help us identify the space complexity.
+However, in the case of space, over all the root-to-leaf paths, whichever takes the most space in total will be what will help us identify the space complexity.

-1. Time Complexity = num_recursive_calls * num_operations_per_call
+- Time Complexity = num_recursive_calls * num_operations_per_call

-2. Space Complexity = depth_of_recursion_tree * space_per_recursive_call
+- Space Complexity = depth_of_recursion_tree * space_per_recursive_call

-Having said that, it's not always easy to analyse things by this quick formula, because often the space/time taken by a recursive call is not constant and changes according to the input passed to the call.
+Having said that, it's not always easy to analyze things by this quick formula, because often the space/time taken by a recursive call is not constant and changes according to the input passed to the call.

 We'll see examples of this soon while writing recursive functions for merge sort and quick sort in the coming articles.